navarrotech/use-firebase-auth/README.md

 # Express Firebase Auth

 This package provides a simple and minimalistic Firebase authentication middleware designed for Express.js applications.
 It validates Firebase JWTs issued on the frontend, ensuring that backend services are secure and requests are authenticated.
 This is great for developers looking to implement Firebase authentication outside of Google Cloud environments.
-The goal be able to write custom Node.js logic without compromising on security.
+The goal is to be able to write custom Node.js logic without compromising on security.
 Whether you're developing a small project or a large-scale application, `use-firebase-auth` simplifies the integration of Firebase Auth with your server-side logic.

 ## Installation
 ```bash